SignalK/specification/mdbook/src/data_model.md

 position.
 The CCRP is defined as the center of the vessel on the longitudinal centerline: body coordinates `(design.length.value.overall / 2, 0)` measured from the bow.

+Offsets are expressed in a right-handed vessel body frame: **x forward** (toward the bow) and **y to starboard**.
+This is the same handedness as `navigation.attitude.yaw` and `navigation.rateOfTurn`, both of which are positive to starboard, so an offset and a heading can be combined without a sign correction.

-Each antenna's mounting offset is described via `sensors.<id>.fromBow` and `sensors.<id>.fromCenter` (perpendicular distance from the longitudinal centerline; positive to port, negative to starboard).
+Each antenna's mounting offset is described via `sensors.<id>.fromBow` (distance aft of the bow along the longitudinal axis) and `sensors.<id>.fromCenter` (perpendicular distance from the longitudinal centerline; positive to starboard, negative to port).
 The sensor instance is linked to its data stream via `sensors.<id>.$source`, which equals the `$source` value the device's measurements arrive with.
 These are descriptive metadata about geometry; consumers of `navigation.position` should **not** re-apply them client-side.

 Lever-arm correction is a server option and is not part of the wire format — it changes only which position value(s) appear on `navigation.position`.
 A server that offers it applies configured offsets in one of two ways: